-We have made the Investments available in previous offerings and are now making available in this offering up to \$500,000,000 worth of Investments (subject to limitations on the amount and type of Investments that may be offered in certain jurisdictions, as described in more detail herein), which are our unsecured general debt obligations.
+We have made the Investments available in previous offerings and are now making available in this offering up to \$1,500,000,000 worth of Investments (subject to limitations on the amount and type of Investments that may be offered in certain jurisdictions, as described in more detail herein), which are our unsecured general debt obligations.
 We are not a bank, and therefore the Investments are not issued by, and are not obligations of, a bank.
-The Investments are not FDIC or SIPC insured.
+The Investments are not insured by the Federal Deposit Insurance Corporation (FDIC) or Securities Investor Protection Corporation (SIPC).
 The Investments may be available as investments for individual retirement accounts ("IRAs").
 Individuals who wish to invest in Investments through a self-directed IRA may do so through custodial agreements with Goldstar Trust Company.
 Because IRAs are subject to specific requirements under the Internal Revenue Code, an individual investor should consult with his or her tax advisor before directing a purchase of Investments for his or her IRA.

-The Investments pay a higher interest rate for higher minimum balances maintained, on a threetier level.
-We review, and may adjust, the interest rates paid on our Investments every six months.
+The Investments pay a higher interest rate for higher minimum balances maintained, on a three-tier level.
+We review, and may adjust, the interest rates paid on our Investments every six months and at other times that we deem an adjustment is appropriate based on market and other factors.
 When such a review results in an adjustment to the interest rates paid on our Investments, we revise this Offering Circular, post the revised rates on our website and disclose the revised rates on the semi-annual statements available online to each investor.
-We compound interest on a semiannual basis and, at the investor's election, either reinvest the interest in the investor's account or send it to the investor.
+We compound interest on a semiannual basis and reinvest that interest in the investor's account.
+Alternatively, the investor may contact WIF and request that the interest be sent to the investor via ACH.
 The Investments are repaid upon demand by the investor.